 - Face Strength

-Set Face Strength on the faces involved in the bevel, according to the specified mode.
-This can be used in conjunction with a Weight Normals Modifier (with the Face Influence option checked).
+Set Face Strength on the faces involved in the bevel, according to the mode specified here.
+This can be used in conjunction with a following Weighted Normals modifier (with the Face Influence option checked).

 Do not set face strength.

 Set the face strength of new faces along edges to Medium, and the face strength of new faces at vertices to Weak.

 In addition to those set for the New case, also set the faces adjacent to new faces to have strength Strong.